As soon as I finished a cold, crisp gulp of my kölsch, setting the empty glass down on the table, a fresh, new one appeared.

 “I think it’s really cool, and I hope more breweries explore these types of different service traditions because it only adds to the fun of going out and drinking beer,” says Pfafflin.

-While Catalan and Shatzen at Fort Point say they’ll see how their early kölsch services perform, tweaking for the future, New Image seems comfortable keeping the tradition to a one-time-a-year event.
+While Catalana and Shatzen at Fort Point say they’ll see how their early kölsch services perform, tweaking for the future, New Image seems comfortable keeping the tradition to a one-time-a-year event.

 “People are having a blast here; it seems to be working; it’s super easy to do, so I think even more breweries will continue to do [kölsch] service,” says Pachmayer.